 Meyers & Flowers: Taking Depo-Provera Lawsuits Nationwide

 At Meyers & Flowers, we are committed to holding pharmaceutical companies accountable for the harm caused by dangerous drugs like Depo-Provera.
-With a proven track record of success in handling complex product liability cases, our experienced legal team is now accepting cases nationwide for individuals affected by the serious side effects of Depo-Provera.
+Our Chicago dangerous drug attorneys have a proven track record of success in handling complex product liability cases, our experienced legal team is now accepting cases nationwide for individuals affected by the serious side effects of Depo-Provera.
 Contact us today to schedule a free, no-obligation consultation.

 What is Depo-Provera?